pupueys/NEA/Meeting Minutes/minutes_09_04.md

 - Nadeen

 ### Meeting Purpose:
-Review the tasks allcated, and work on Ex 4 integration.
+Review the tasks allocated, and work on Ex 4 integration.

 #### Review Previous Tasks
 - All previously allocated exercises were completed, checked, and tested successfully.